 Stains are available in an array of colors and can be mopped or sprayed onto the surface of the deck.
 The solvent-based stain generally provides a soft gloss, which helps water to bead up on the surface rather than soaking in.

-The primary pro with stain is that it provides protection to the deck surface for all things, including UV rays, mold, and mildew.
+The primary pro with stain is that it provides protection to the deck surface.
+This includes for all things, including UV rays, mold, and mildew.
 However, a sealer is still needed on top of a stain since a sealer alone will not provide a sealed surface.
-Stain is also available in an array of colors, making it possible to control what the final aesthetic of the deck looks like.
+A stain is also available in an array of colors.
+This makes it possible to control what the final aesthetic of the deck looks like.

 The cons with stains vary based upon whether they are oil-based or water-based.
 For the most part, the stains are going to be waterproof and prevent mold and mildew.
 However, there are some brands that have poor reputations for holding up against the elements for more than a year.